-Sharps bins are available to all service users for the safe disposal of razor-blades, toothbrushes, injecting equipment, bandages etc. All service users should dispose of such items safely.
-The unsafe disposal of items such as needles will be treated as a serious breach of the drugs policy."
+In shared bathrooms, sharps bins are available to all service users for the safe disposal of razor-blades, toothbrushes, or other potentially contaminated sharps.
+All service users should dispose of such items safely.
+The presence of these boxes is not a sign we will tolerate injecting on site."